reshshanbhag/logs-analysis/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 ### Prerequisites
-Python 2.x is required to execute this program Download and install vagrant
+Python 3 is required to execute this program
+Download and install vagrant
 ### Installing
 * Download the project zip file locally to your computer and unzip in the directory with vagrant
-* Download the newsdata.sql database to the same directory.
+* Download the newsdata.sql database to the same directory from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)
 * CD into the vagrant directory and do "vagrant up" and "vagrant ssh".
 Then cd /vagrant and cd into the loganalysis directory
 * Execute the views
 		Follow the below steps to setup the DB and execute the views